ibm-cloud-docs/Cloudant/security/access-iam.md

 ### Service credential JSON examples for each option
 {: #service-credential-json-examples-for-each-option-ai}

-The choice between *Use only IAM* and *Use both legacy credentials and IAM* access control affects how credentials are delivered to your application when you bind and generate service credentials.
+The choice between *Use only IAM* and *Use both Legacy credentials and IAM* access control affects how credentials are delivered to your application when you bind and generate service credentials.
 When you generate credentials within the primary {{site.data.keyword.cloud_notm}}
 IAM interface, API keys are shown in that interface when generated.